 The ePAY debit card is used to access monies which are deposited into an ePAY account by DSS.
 The ePAY debit cards are plastic and have the MasterCard logo.
-The ePAY debit cards can be used at any location that accepts MasterCard.
+The ePAY debit cards can be used at location(s) that accepts MasterCard (exceptions apply, see 11.2.3).